shyamgj1900/tp/docs/UserGuide.md

 10:00 - 12:00 Attend career talk (id: 9)
 15:00 - 17:00 Watch movie (id: 1)
 9
-An event has been deleted from your schedule successfully!
+An event has been deleted from your schedule successfully: 2021-11-05 10:00 - 12:00 Attend career talk .................................................................... planner list 2021-11-05
-....................................................................
-planner list 2021-11-05
 2021-11-05